Is a loft conversion worth it? Conversions & House extensions in London.

 If you determine you can’t handle a significant construction project, you might want to consider upgrading to a larger home.
 It may also be the greatest option if your property is unsuitable in any manner or if you don’t plan on staying in it for more than a few years.
 If you won’t be able to benefit from the extension for a long time, it may be difficult to justify the large financial commitment and the inconvenience caused while the work is being done.

 Even if you want to stay in the region, taking a step up the property ladder to get the necessary more room might be well worth it.
-We’d be pleased to give you a no-obligation appraisal of your home and tell you how much properties similar to yours have recently sold for.
+We’d be pleased to give you a no-obligation appraisal of your home and tell you how much property similar to yours has recently sold for.

 We can advise that there is currently plenty of movement in the housing market, as many who have been hesitating due to the continuing Brexit negotiations appear to be finally making a move.
 Our recent blog post on whether now is a good time to move discusses some of the reasons why now might be a great time to upsize.